UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/3_challenge_cw1.md

 3. scenario3.yaml: A small number of targets but many obstacles

 > **Note:** The utils `generate_scenario.py` script can generate more scenarios for you if you wish.

-### Coursework Submission

-Rules, processes and markscheme for submission will be released closer to the date.

 ## Recommended Tasks